rumiani/algorithem-problems/README.md

 ```
 Link to the problem number 1 for testing: [Test out the solution here](https://app.codesignal.com/arcade/intro/level-1/jwr339Kq6e3LQTsfa)

+# 2- Century From Year
-# 2- Given a year, return the century it is in.
+Given a year, return the century it is in.
 The first century spans from the year 1 up to and including the year 100, the second - from the year 101 up to and including the year 200, etc.

 Example

-    - For `year = 1905`, the output should be
+   * For `year = 1905`, the output should be
     `solution(year) = 20`;
-    - For `year = 1700`, the output should be
+   * For `year = 1700`, the output should be
     `solution(year) = 17`.